umn-asr/shibboleths_lil_helper/README.markdown

   * [initialize] initialize a shibboleths_lil_helper/config.rb
   * [in your editor] tweak shibboleths_lil_helper/config.rb to reflect the servers you will be using shibboleth with
-  * [generate] generate shibboleth2.xml and other Native Shib config files
+  * [generate] generate shibboleth2.xml, shib_apach.conf
+    config files
-  * [a deployment tool or manually] deploy these files out to each host using Capistrano (DEV_WISH_LIST,TODO: Though the initialize command does drop a config/deploy.rb there is no documenation of its usage or examples of how it should be used)
+  * [a deployment tool or manually] deploy these files out to each host (ideally using a deployment automation tool such as Capistrano)
-  * [metadata] generate metadata
+  * [metadata] generate metadata: creates and combines SP Metadata from all of the Shib servers into a file(s) you can share with your IDP.
+  * [email] send the generated meta data to your IDP

 Real World Example
 ==================
 The following describes how we integrate this tool's generated output into a deployment automation tool called Capistrano.

-We have a private repo called shibboleth_deployer that includes the shibboleths_lil_helper generated config files and uses Capistrano to push these files out target servers and restarts shibd.
+We have a private repo called shibboleth_deployer that includes the shibboleths_lil_helper generated config files and uses Capistrano to push these files out target servers and restarts shibd and httpd.
 It's usage looks like:

     cap deploy HOST=asr-web-dev4.oit.umn.edu